In order to understand the study’s findings, it’s useful to first understand what mindfulness and procrastination are

 Furthermore, it’s important to keep in mind that, though the associations between mindfulness and procrastination were statistically significant, the effect sizes in question were relatively small.
 This suggests that even though it’s likely that the inverse association between mindfulness and procrastination exists, the influence that these variables have on one another is generally relatively limited in magnitude.
 This means, for example, that it’s possible for even large differences in a person’s dispositional mindfulness to only have a relatively small effect on that person’s tendency to procrastinate.

 Nevertheless, the present study does suggest that there is a meaningful link between mindfulness and procrastination, and that increased mindfulness could potentially help people avoid procrastinating.
-This ties in to other research on the topic, which found that mindfulness is positively associated with certain aspects of self-regulation, and also with reduced procrastination.
+This ties in to other research on the topic, which found that mindfulness is positively associated with certain aspects of self-regulation, and also with reduced procrastination, including when mindfulness is actively increased through training.

 Furthermore, research also suggests that increased mindfulness could provide procrastinators with additional benefits, such as reduced anxiety, better sleep quality, and improved health and emotional wellbeing.
 This is in line with general research on mindfulness, which demonstrates that increasing mindfulness can have a positive effect on the general population.

 As such, if you’re a procrastinator, you could potentially benefit from trying to be more mindful, particularly in situations where mindfulness could help you either reduce the degree to which you procrastinate, or reduce the degree to which your procrastination affects you in a negative manner.
 Since being mindful revolves primarily around focusing on the present and accepting negative thoughts and emotions without judgment, there are two key areas in which you can attempt to be more mindful.